raja-appuswamy/accel-align-release/README.md

 It will generate the index along side the reference genome as `path-to-ref/ref.fna.hash`.

 ### Align ###
-When the alignment is trigged, the index will be loaded in memory automatically.
+When the alignment is triggered, the index will be loaded in memory automatically.

 Options:
 ```